thiruboy1/mydevops/terraform/terraform_notes.md

-terraform plan		#terraform plan will read the .tf file and will tel wat all be done terrafrom plan will run terraform refresh automaticaly terraform apply 	# this will create the resource for specfied .tf file terraform console	# to login to terraform console terraform show		# this command will show the current state
+terraform plan		#terraform plan will read the .tf file and will tel wat all be done terrafrom plan will run terraform refresh automaticaly terraform apply 	# this will create the resource for specfied .tf file terraform apply -auto-approve # this will auto approve terraform console	# to login to terraform console terraform show		# this command will show the current state terraform init terrafrom apply terrafrom destory 	to delete all created instance terraform plan # testing infrasture, this will look the terrafrom file and will wat it will do without applying to infrastructure terraform plan -out out.terraform # this will output to file, the changes going to make wil be saved inthis file terraform apply out.terrafrom # its always recomendod to use this as it will show the changes terraform validate #is used to check weither syntax is correct or not terraform fmt		#is used to format the code terraform workspace show terraform workspace list terraform workspace new terraform workspace delete
-> terraform init
-> terrafrom apply
-> terrafrom destory 	to delete all created instance
-> terraform plan # testing infrasture, this will look the terrafrom file and will wat it will do without applying to infrastructure
-> terraform plan -out out.terraform # this will output to file, the changes going to make wil be saved inthis file
-> terraform apply out.terrafrom # its always recomendod to use this as it will show the changes
-> terraform validate #is used to check weither syntax is correct or not
-> terraform fmt		#is used to format the code

 ```
 ## To destory created resources